 • Please consider a recurring donation today.

-Maintaining a nearly 100-year old building and research library requires costly tender loving care.
+Maintaining a 100-year old building and research library requires costly tender loving care.
 Developing and updating our main web site and members-only area on the Internet is another added expense.
 If you have already donated to these funds when you renewed your membership or joined the Society, we appreciate your additional support.

 • Please consider donating today.